-Gilgeous-Alexander’s 33 lead Thunder past Bulls in OT
+Gilgeous-Alexander leads Thunder past Donovan, Bulls in OT

-OKLAHOMA CITY (AP) — Shai Gilgeous-Alexander scored a career-high 33 points to help Oklahoma City beat the Chicago Bulls and former Thunder coach Billy Donovan 127-125 in overtime Friday night.
+OKLAHOMA CITY (AP) — Shai Gilgeous-Alexander scored a career-high 33 points and dropped 10 assists to help Oklahoma City beat the Chicago Bulls and former Thunder coach Billy Donovan 127-125 in overtime Friday night.

 Oklahoma City rallied from 22 points down in the second half.
 Zach LaVine, who led the Bulls with 35 points, could have won it in overtime but he missed a deep, off-balance 3-pointer in the closing seconds.